ctrlo-cc/GADS/docs/kb/030-tables/050-fields/110-forced-input.md

 # Force a user to enter a value in a specific format

-**If you want the values in a text field to be in a specific format, you can use a regular expression to describe the pattern a value must follow to be valid. &nbsp;**
+**If you want the values in a text field to be in a specific format, you can use a regular expression to describe the pattern a value must follow to be valid. **

 For example: